aalto-speech/AaltoASR/INSTALLATION.md

     python2.7-dev
     gfortran

-    libfftw3-dev (optional.
+    libfftw3-dev (Optional.
 If not provided KissFFT is used)

 ### Required packages for Scientific Linux (and other Redhat-based distributions)